Juror Misconduct Offences

 The above offences are indictable only and the maximum penalty is two years' imprisonment and/or a fine.

-Proceedings for any of the new offences referred to above can only be commenced with the consent of the Attorney General, which must be obtained prior to the accused being charged, in those cases where the suspect does not need to be remanded in custody.
+Proceedings for any of the new offences referred to above can only be commenced with the consent of the Attorney General, which must be obtained prior to the accused being charged in those cases where the suspect does not need to be remanded in custody.
 Different provisions may apply in those cases charged in accordance with the Threshold Test.
-For further information, please see the section on Consents to Prosecute elsewhere in the Legal Guidance.
+Further information is provided below and in the Legal Guidance on Consents to Prosecute.

 Given the potential damage to the administration of justice that arises from the commission of these offences, there is an expectation that these offences will be prosecuted.

-In these examples, the level of harm caused and the culpability of the offender will be sufficiently low, so that a prosecution may not be in the public interest.
+In these examples, the level of harm caused and the culpability of the offender may be sufficiently low that a prosecution is not in the public interest.

-Section 20 of the Juries Act 1974 creates a range of summary offences that may be committed by persons summoned for jury service.
-Examples include making false representations for the purposes of evading jury service or enabling another to do so; failing without reasonable excuse, to answer questions under s.2(5) or deliberately or recklessly giving false answers to an appropriate officer of the court; and of serving on a jury when ineligible, disqualified or not qualified.
+Section 20 JA 1974 creates a range of summary offences that may be committed by persons summoned for jury service.
+Examples include: failing to attend; making false representations for the purposes of evading jury service or enabling another to do so; failing without reasonable excuse, to answer questions under s.2(5) (questions from an appropriate officer to establish whether or not the person is qualified for jury service) or deliberately or recklessly giving false answers in response to such questions; and serving on a jury when disqualified.